Dineamic Review

 To start with, they provide meals vacuum-sealed in packaging that can be thrown straight into the microwave.
 This makes it incredibly easy to grab a dinner out of the fridge and have your food ready in just a few minutes.

-The tray itself is a recyclable cardboard instead of plastic.
+The tray itself is recyclable cardboard instead of plastic.
 The tray is then lined with a thin plastic film around the base, and a separate film placed over the top of the food.

 This means you can easily peel the top film away when the meal has finished reheating.
 The plastic provides a low-friction surface to easily pour your meal out onto a plate/bowl.
 Importantly, you won’t leave any food stuck in nooks/crannies of the tray to try and scrape out.